Peymankor/Bayesopt_well_control/0_Paper1_main.md

 ## Synthetic 3D Reservoir Model

-In this section, the BO workflow is applied to a synthetic 3D reservoir model.
-The trough introduction of the model and it's gelogical describition can be found in [@jansen2014] .
+This section applies the BO workflow to a synthetic 3D reservoir model to optimize field production by controlling the water flooding scheme.
+A thorough introduction of the model and its geological description can be found in [@jansen2014] .
 Known as "Egg Model" it has a geology of channelized depositional system.
-The 3D model has eight water injectors and four producers wells shown in Figure \@ref(fig:eggbase).
-The geological model has highly permeable channels which are described by 100 equi-probable geological realizations, three of which are illustrated in left side of Figure \@ref(fig:combine).[@hong2017].
+The 3D model has eight water injectors and four producers shown in Figure \@ref(fig:eggbase).
+One hundred equiprobable geological realizations describe the highly permeable channels, three of which are illustrated on the left side of Figure \@ref(fig:combine).[@hong2017].

 \begin{figure}